GregTalotta/cs_f411_hw7/README.md

 ## What is it?

-C++ implementation of closest pair, that also tracks how many operations it did.
+C++ divide and conquer implementation of closest pair, that also tracks how many operations it did.
+It is based on the algorithm outlined in Levitin Anany.
+Introduction to the Design and Analysis of Algorithms (p.
+195).
+Pearson Education.
+Kindle Edition.

 ## How to Use